frctl/fractal.build/pages/01-installation/01-index.md

 Fractal is installed as a Node module in your project using NPM.

-There is also an (optional, but recommended) Command-Line Interface (CLI) helper which can be installed globally on your system, again using NPM.
+There is also an (optional, but recommended) Command-Line Interface (CLI) tool which can be installed globally on your system, again using NPM.

 ## Requirements